 These programs are designed for those who wish to combine the development of administrative and managerial expertise in defined service areas—public or non-profit agency administration, health services administration, or gerontological services administration—with the knowledge, skills, and values of the social work profession.
 The joint focus prepares students for a range of professional options and opportunities.
 Participation in a dual degree program permits the student to earn the M.S.W. degree with the M.P.A., M.H.S.A., or M.S.
-Gerontology in a manner that expedites the time required, by crediting some work earned for one degree to the requirements of the other.
+Gerontology at Marywood University in a manner that expedites the time required, by crediting some work earned for one degree to the requirements of the other.

 Dual degree programs have been established with Moravian Theological Seminary.
 Students must apply to each school separately and be accepted by each.
 Several courses taken in each program are credited to the degree requirements in the other, allowing persons to earn either pair of degrees jointly with fewer credits than if taken separately.

-Pennsylvania Department of Education (PDE) Home and School Visitor Certification coursework can be completed in combination with the M.S.W., Post M.S.W., or through a separate Home and School Certification program only, which is a 40 credit course of study.
+Pennsylvania Department of Education (PDE) Home and School Visitor Certification coursework can be completed in combination with the M.S.W., Post-M.S.W., or through a separate Home and School Certification program only, which is a 40-credit course of study.
 The certification curriculum is presented as an interprofessional preparation for social work practice in elementary and secondary schools in Pennsylvania.

 Preparation for certification includes a minimum 360 hours of supervised social work practice in school settings.
-M.S.W. and HSV Certification only candidates will accomplish the practice requirement through first year field placements; Post M.S.W. certification candidates who have completed a school based field placement have met the requirement or can complete a 360 hour field placement in a school setting.
+M.S.W. and HSV Certification only candidates will accomplish the practice requirement through first-year field placements; Post-M.S.W. certification candidates who have completed a school-based field placement have met the requirement or can complete a 360-hour field placement in a school setting.

 International Study Opportunities

 The Marywood University M.S.W.
 Program offers students opportunities for international social work with various agencies.
 To qualify, a student must have completed the equivalent of half of the M.S.W. program, be returning the following September, and have a QPA of 3.50 or higher.
 The placement agencies have education and experience requirements.
 The positions are all volunteer, and travel and any other costs are at the student’s own expense.
 The following September, the student registers to complete an independent study under the supervision of a member of the M.S.W. faculty, based upon some aspect of the international experience.
 The independent study fulfills an elective requirement.
-To balance the extra costs of travel, Marywood University charges students for only two of the three credits in their international independent study.

 It is possible to earn field education credit in an international placement.
 The requisite coursework may be arranged to be taken concurrently at a university in the country where the student is placed.
 Placement can be developed for well-qualified students in a variety of international settings, but fluency in the language of the client system of the field placement is essential.